elpamsoft-com/UDMPro-Recovery/UDMProExtractFirmware.md

 Download a [UDMPro firmware](https://ui.com/download/software/udm-pro)

 Use a hex editor to find the uBoot offset and length.
-1. Find the text "uboot"
+1. Find the text "PARTuboot"
 2. Record the length in hex (6 digits)
 3. Find the uboot offset start
 ![alt text](Diagrams/UDMPro-uBootExtract.png "UDM-Pro uBoot Hex")